-Presentation & Retail bags are better moisture barrier, clearer and stronger.
+Presentation and retail bags are better moisture barrier, clearer and stronger.
 It is one the best choices for product presentation and preserving product freshness when used for a food service application.

-Presentation & Retail bags are mainly made from high clarity polypropylene or cellophane.
+Presentation and retail bags are mainly made from high clarity polypropylene or cellophane.
 However, polypropylene have the advantage of being less expensive than cellophane (cello) bags.

 Polypropylene film is either made under BOPP (biaxially oriented PP) or Cast film extrusion process.
 The major portion of this is Biaxially Oriented PP (BOPP) film, however cast films are an important segment as well.

 Bi-Oriented Polypropylene (BOPP) refers to the manufacture of polypropylene films using an orienting system.
 BOPP films are manufactured using a tenter frame sequential process or the double bubble process, in which a polypropylene (PP) film is oriented in two directions (machine and transverse directions).
 BOPP films are typically used for packaging snacks, pasta, and confectionery goods, and as collation wrap for multi-packs.